harshaanth/Superstore-Discount-Analysis-and-Storytelling-Visualizations-in-Tableau/README.md

-# Assignment 7: Visualizations and Story in Tableau
+# Visualizations and Story in Tableau

 In this project, I developed several visualizations and crafted a Tableau Story to convey discount-related insights effectively.